 Baptism is the foundation of the whole of Christian life.
-It is the gateway to life in the Holy Spirit and the door which gives access to the other sacraments.
+It is the gateway to life in the Holy Spirit and the door that gives access to the other sacraments.
 Baptism is a one-off event and anyone who has not previously been baptised may seek Baptism.
 Through Baptism a person is reborn as a daughter or son of God.
 It is through Baptism that an individual begins his or her formal relationship with Jesus Christ and the Church.

-Those who have been validly baptised in another Christian tradition and are seeking to enter into full communion with the Catholic Church, do not need to be baptised again.
+Those who have been validly baptised in another Christian tradition and are seeking to enter into full communion with the Catholic Church do not need to be baptised again.

 Baptism in the history of the Church

 From the very beginning of the Church, Baptism has been administered and celebrated as the means by which one becomes a Christian.
-Indeed, St Peter declared to the crowd on the day of Pentecost, "Repent, and be baptised every one of you in the name of Jesus Christ so that your sins may be forgiven; and you will receive the gift of the Holy Spirit" (Acts 2:38).
+Indeed, St Peter declares to the crowd on the day of Pentecost, "Repent, and be baptised every one of you in the name of Jesus Christ so that your sins may be forgiven; and you will receive the gift of the Holy Spirit" (Acts 2:38).

 The first Christians baptised were adults.
-Then as entire families wanted to become followers of Christ, the Rite of Baptism was adapted to cater for the children and infants of the baptised parents.
+Then as entire families wanted to become followers of Christ, the rite of Baptism was adapted to cater for the children and infants of the baptised parents.

 The forgiveness of sins

 Through Baptism all sins are forgiven.
-As noted above baptism formalises the Christian's relationship with Jesus Christ.
+As noted above, Baptism formalises the Christian's relationship with Jesus Christ.
 As this relationship grows, Jesus joins with and strengthens the person's own effort in living a full and joyful life and resisting temptation.